African Australians

 African Australians are Australians descended from any peoples of Sub-Saharan Africa, including naturalised Australians who are immigrants from various regions in Sub-Saharan Africa and descendants of such immigrants.
 At the 2021 census, the number of ancestry responses categorised within Sub-Saharan African ancestral groups as a proportion of the total population amounted to 1.3%.
 Note that Australian official statistics are based on country of origin not race; hence, Sub-Saharan African immigrants of European descent (such as White South Africans) and their descendants are included as African Australians.

-Large-scale immigration from Sub-Saharan Africa to Australia is only a recent phenomenon, with Europe and Asia traditionally being the largest sources of migration to Australia.
+Large-scale immigration from the regions of Africa south of the Sahara to Australia is only a recent phenomenon, with Europe and Asia traditionally being the largest sources of migration to Australia.
 African Australians come from diverse ethnic, cultural, linguistic, religious, educational and employment backgrounds.